eodell6502/experior/README.md

 ### 1.0.0:

 * docs
-* full regressions
-  * emit diffs in reports
+* emit diffs in reports if full-regress
 * cleanup